-We inherited the clematis that is growing in our front yard when I bought the house, but it was obvious that the structure wasn’t allowing the plant to reach its full potential.
-You may have seen that we built a new trellis out of cedar to give the plant more structure to grow width and height-wise (more about trellises and privacy screens here and here).
+We inherited the clematis that is growing in our front yard when I bought the house.
+But it was obvious that the structure wasn’t allowing the plant to reach its full potential.
+So, first of all, if you don’t already have a decent trellis for your clematis, find out more about out outdoor privacy screen ideas and front porch privacy screens.
+We built a new trellis for our clematis out of cedar to give the plant more structure to grow:

-The one thing that I didn’t touch on in those posts was the best way we found to train the clematis onto the trellis.
-Left without proper support, clematis can tend to flop onto the ground and grow out from the sides leaving it in unattractive lumps – and sometimes even lopsided when left to its own devices.
+The one thing that I didn’t touch on is the best way to train the clematis onto the trellis.
+Left without proper support, clematis can tend to flop onto the ground.
+Then it can grow out from the sides, leaving it in unattractive lumps.
+And sometimes off balance when you leave it to its own devices!

-Each spring when the new growth reaches about a foot, I cut short and long lengths of a velcro product made just for the purpose of tying and supporting plants.
+Each spring when the new growth reaches about a foot, I cut short and long lengths of these velcro plant ties just for the purpose of tying and supporting plants.
 I loop and fasten them onto the trellis when it’s still bare so it’s ready-to-go.
-You may think it looks ugly to have loops of velcro hanging from an empty trellis, but trust me – the plant grows so fast, it doesn’t stay this way for long and the green blends right in once it’s covered.
+You may think it looks ugly to have loops of velcro plant ties hanging from an empty trellis, but trust me – the plant grows so fast, it doesn’t stay this way for long and the green blends right in once it’s covered.

-Note that once you’ve cut your lengths of plant tie velcro initially, you can reuse them again next year!
+Once you have your lengths of plant tie velcro, you can reuse them again next year!

-In the past, I find if I don’t prepare the trellis in advance by adding the ties to the empty trellis, then I won’t be likely to get out the scissors, roll of velcro and maintain the clematis every time it needs support… which ultimately leads to a messy outcome.
+In the past, I find if I don’t prepare the trellis in advance by adding the velcro plant ties to the empty trellis, then I won’t likely keep up with the growth.
+Ultimately, that will lead to a messy outcome.

-Here’s how the bottom of the plant looks in the spring when the bottom growth is fastened onto the trellis with the velcro.
-It’s neatly arranged and tied off so that the trellis will get full coverage once the plant grows further.
+Here’s how the bottom of the plant looks in the Spring when the bottom growth is fastened onto the trellis with the velcro plant ties.
+We neatly arrange and tie off so that the trellis will get full coverage once the plant grows further.

-I make sure to have a variety of velcro lengths because I use the shorter ones to attach initial growth and the longer ones to corral all the offshoots (these get looped through the plant itself and not the trellis).
+Because I use the shorter ones to attach initial growth and the longer ones to corral all the offshoots, I make sure to have a variety of velcro lengths.
+Secure these through the plant itself and not the trellis.

 Once established after just a few days, you can see that new growth tends to flop outward as shown in the next two pictures.

 Just bundle it up and secure it on by looping the velcro through the plant and around the new growth.
 Don’t worry that it looks too clumped together.
-The velcro will be completely hidden as it continues to grow.
+Because the colour blends right in, the velcro is practically undetectable as it continues to grow.

-Continue to utilize the shorter pieces of velcro to secure clematis onto the sides and interior of the trellis where there’s still exposed wood.
+Continue to utilize the shorter pieces to secure clematis onto the sides and interior of the trellis where there’s still exposed wood.

 When the clematis runs out of trellis, it will fold over on itself and start to bloom.

-Since mine hasn’t reached the point this year where it’s fully grown yet, here’s how it looks once it’s trained and blooming (again, from a previous year):
+Since we are mid season right now, here’s how it looks once it’s blooming (again, from a previous year):

-And don’t forget to follow us here at Birdz of a Feather Home (link in the footer) or on Bloglovin’ (link at the end) if you’re interested in seeing other DIY home and garden projects.
-Also check out my new craft category, Birdz of a Feather ~ Craft Rehab, dedicated to sustainable crafting.
-At Craft Rehab, you’ll find ideas and videos for unique craft projects such as this cool Austin Powers Cardboard Portrait and more!
+Check out my new craft category, Birdz of a Feather ~ Craft Rehab, for sustainable craft ideas.
+At Craft Rehab, you’ll find unique craft projects such as this groovy Cardboard Art and more!